Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 - Even minor symptoms of PTSD that do not meet the criteria for diagnosis can have a powerfully negative impact on mental health that requires intervention and treatment.

-- There are often other co-occurring mental health conditions with PTSD, such as depression and anxiety disorders.
-Data shows that at least 80% of people with PTSD have one other mental health condition.
+- There are often other comorbid conditions alongside PTSD, such as depression and anxiety disorders.
+Data show that at least 80% of people with PTSD have one other mental health condition.

 - Post-traumatic stress disorder can lead to self-medication with prescription or non-prescription substances, which can lead to substance use disorders and facilitate the development of other psychiatric disorders.